gear-foundation/academy/docs/11-escrow-testing/homework.md

 }
 ```

 Please attach a link to the pull request (PR) in your repo with your Tamagotchi contract.
-Also, please paste your Tamagotchi program address.
+Also, please paste your Tamagotchi program address as shown in the example below:

-Example:

 - PR: <https://github.com/mynick/myname-gear-academy/pull/2>
 - Program address: `0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`